One Month Notice to End Tenancy

 When can a landlord apply for an order to have your tenant move out?
 Use this Order of Possession calculator to learn about timelines for applying for an order of possession.

 A landlord must serve the One Month Notice so that it’s received:

 - At least one month before the effective date of the notice, and

 - Before the day that rent is due

 In order for the tenancy to end the following month, the tenant has to receive the notice before the date the rent is normally paid.
 For example, if rent is due on the first day of the month, a notice given on March 15 would not take effect until the last day of April.

 To avoid disputes, both the landlord and tenant should be clear about when the notice requires the tenant to move out.
 By law, tenants must always be given the right amount of notice – even if the landlord uses an incorrect date.
 This correction can be made without having to go through the dispute resolution process.
 If you’re unsure about the effective date of a notice to end tenancy, please contact the Residential Tenancy Branch.

-All Notices to End Tenancy have two pages – it’s only valid if the landlord serves both pages to the tenant.
+All Notices to End Tenancy have multiple pages – it’s only valid if the landlord serves all pages to the tenant.
 There are rules about how and when a landlord can serve notice – be sure to do it correctly: